 Table 2.1 Site Location and Description

+addic 2.12 once 2000 to the day of the terms

 Site Address Beckenham Place Park, Lewisham, Greater London, BR3 5BP

 National Grid Reference 538188,170902

 Site Area 2.24 ha

 The site forms part of a larger park area called Beckenham Place Park.
-The park area has historically been used as a private residence, prisoner of war camp and golf course.
+The park area has historically been used as a private residence, prisoner of war camp and public golf course.
 Beckenham Place Park also encompasses areas of woodland, access roads and footpaths, and Beckenham Place Mansion, which until 2016 served as the golf course club house and café.